 So how do you do this?
 Start with a blog.

-Simon Stock of E-Surfboard racks knew very little about the surfboard rack industry, but he was willing to learn.
+My friend Simon Stock had a company selling surfboard racks.
+He knew very little about the surfboard rack industry, but he was willing to learn.
 He setup a WordPress blog in an afternoon, and spent the next week writing about racks and some of the products on the market.
 He then had some Amazon affiliate links he pointed people to in each article and in the sidebar.

 Within a few weeks he was starting to see some organic traffic from the search engines, and not long after that he started getting some affiliate sales through Amazon.